alexsanjoseph/compareDF/cran-comments.md

 ## Resubmission
 This is a new version.
 In this version I have:

-* Fixed some bugs that were caused because of a new version of the htmlTable package
+* Fixed some bugs
+* added a workaround for HTML

 ## Test environments
 * local OS X install - 10.11.6 (15D21), R 3.3.2 Patched